-- We are an early-stage multi-omic and synthetic biology technology company with a history of net losses, which we expect to continue, and we may not be able to generate meaningful revenues or achieve and sustain profitability in the future; - we have a limited operating history, which may make it difficult to evaluate the prospects for our future viability and predict our future performance; - our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide; - sales of shares of our common stock underlying the Redeemable Convertible Preferred Stock and Warrants issued in our recent private placement may cause the market price of our shares to decline; - the holders of Redeemable Convertible Preferred Stock have rights, preferences and privileges that are not held by, and are preferential to, the rights of our common stockholders; - we may need to raise additional capital to fund our operations, which may be unavailable to us or may cause dilution or place significant restrictions on our ability to operate as a going concern on acceptable terms or at all; - our independent registered public accounting firm's report for our Annual Report on Form 10-K contains an explanatory paragraph that expresses substantial doubt about our ability to continue as a "going concern"; - adverse developments affecting the financial services industry, including events or concerns involving liquidity, defaults or non-performance by financial institutions, could adversely affect our business, financial condition or results of operations; - we may not be able to achieve or maintain satisfactory pricing and margins for our products; - if we fail to timely introduce compelling new products, our revenues and our prospects could be harmed; - the size of the markets for our products may be smaller than estimated, and new market opportunities may not develop as quickly as we expect, or at all, thus limiting our ability to successfully meet our anticipated revenue projections; - we have limited experience in sales and marketing of our products;
+- We are an early-stage multi-omic and synthetic biology technology company with a history of net losses, which we expect to continue, and we may not be able to generate meaningful revenues or achieve and sustain profitability in the future; - we have a limited operating history, which may make it difficult to evaluate the prospects for our future viability and predict our future performance; - our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide; - sales of shares of our common stock underlying the Redeemable Convertible Preferred Stock and Warrants issued in our recent private placement may cause the market price of our shares to decline; - we have defaulted under our Credit, Security and Guarantee Agreements (2022 Loan Agreements) with MidCap Financial Trust and MidCap Funding IV Trust and have become obligated to repay certain amounts outstanding thereunder; the remaining balance cotinues to be governed by restrictive covenants that limit our operations and allow the lenders to call our loans if there is an event of default; - the holders of Redeemable Convertible Preferred Stock have rights, preferences and privileges that are not held by, and are preferential to, the rights of our common stockholders; - we may need to raise additional capital to fund our operations, which may be unavailable to us or may cause dilution or place significant restrictions on our ability to operate as a going concern on acceptable terms or at all; - our independent registered public accounting firm's report for our Annual Report on Form 10-K contains an explanatory paragraph that expresses substantial doubt about our ability to continue as a "going concern"; - adverse developments affecting the financial services industry, including events or concerns involving liquidity, defaults or non-performance by financial institutions, could adversely affect our business, financial condition or results of operations; - we may not be able to achieve or maintain satisfactory pricing and margins for our products; - if we fail to timely introduce compelling new products, our revenues and our prospects could be harmed;

-- we plan to begin manufacturing certain of our BioXp products in-house in 2023.
-We have limited experience manufacturing our products and if we directly or indirectly encounter problems manufacturing our products, our business and financial results could suffer; - we currently rely on a single contract manufacture to manufacture and supply our instruments and single source suppliers for certain components of our instruments and raw materials.
+- the size of the markets for our products may be smaller than estimated, and new market opportunities may not develop as quickly as we expect, or at all, thus limiting our ability to successfully meet our anticipated revenue projections; - we have limited experience in sales and marketing of our products; - we began manufacturing certain of our BioXp products in-house in 2023.
+We have limited experience manufacturing our products and if we directly or indirectly encounter problems manufacturing our products, our business and financial results could suffer; - we currently rely on single source suppliers for certain components of our instruments and raw materials.
 If this manufacturer or these suppliers should fail or not perform satisfactorily, our ability to commercialize and supply our products would be adversely affected; and - if we are unable to obtain and maintain sufficient intellectual property protection for our products and technology, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our products and build a strong brand identity may be impaired.